midnxghtpulse/labor-law-claims-analysis/README.md

 ### `collect_data.py`

-talks to the datajud api and collects the process metadata.
+talks to the datajud api and collects process metadata.

 ### `prepare_data.py`